The Private Life of Henry VIII: Box office

 The Private Life of Henry VIII was a commercial success.
 It made Alexander Korda a premier figure in the film industry, and United Artists signed him for 16 films.
-It also advanced the careers of Charles Laughton, Robert Donat and Merle Oberon (in her first major film role).
+It also advanced the careers of Charles Laughton, Robert Donat and Merle Oberon (in her third major film).
 Laughton would later reprise the same role in the 1953 film Young Bess opposite Jean Simmons as his daughter Elizabeth.

-The film was the 12th-most-successful of 1933 at the American box office.
+The film earned receipts of £81,825 in the UK, which was not enough to recover its production costs.
+However it was hugely successful overseas, being the 12th-most-successful of 1933 at the American box office and ultimately earned rentals of £500,000 on its first release.

 It premiered to record-breaking crowds at New York's Radio City Music Hall and London's Leicester Square Theatre (now the Odeon West End), where it ran for nine weeks from 27 October 1933.
-It earned rentals of £500,000 on its first release.

 Awards

 At the Academy Awards, the film was the first foreign picture to win an Oscar (Charles Laughton for Best Actor), and the first foreign Best Picture nominee.

 Laughton was voted best actor in a British film by readers of Film Weekly.